-As shown in Table 1, the distribution of the subsidies across energy sources in 2006 continues to favor conventional energy.
-More than 50% of the total benefits the oil and gas sectors.
+As shown in Exhibit 2, the distribution of the subsidies across energy sources in 2006 continues to favor conventional energy.
+More than 50 percent of the total benefits the oil and gas sectors.
 Nuclear power is the next largest beneficiary at 12%, benefiting from a range of new subsidies aimed at new plant construction.
-Subsidisation of ethanol is on par to support of all other renewables combined (at roughly US\$ 5.6 billion/year), though this may in part be due to more comprehensive recent assessments of ethanol than other renewables.
+Subsidization of ethanol is on par to support of all other renewables combined (at roughly \$5.6 billion/year), though this may in part be due to more comprehensive recent assessments of ethanol than other renewables.
+Note that these values do not include environmental externalities.